 Talented team members spending months on struggling projects experience frustration and burnout.
 When projects fail to deliver, trust in IT’s ability to execute erodes, making future initiatives harder to launch and sustain across the organization.

-While organizations wrestle with building basic reporting capabilities, data-driven competitors are already optimizing operations, improving profitability, and capturing market share with functioning analytics platforms.
+While organizations wrestle with building basic reporting capabilities, competitors who are already data-driven are optimizing operations, improving profitability, and capturing market share with functioning analytics platforms.

 The Maintenance Challenge: When “Done” Never Actually Arrives